Unbiunio/DS-MARKET-TFM/README.md

 Accurate sales forecasts that enable efficient product supply planning.
 We crafted a storytelling narrative that clearly and effectively communicates the results, emphasizing their relevance for strategic decision-making in the company.

-We develop a dashboard report in `Power Bi` showing the stores behavior and busines.